bio-raum/FooDMe2/docs/user_doc/usage.md

 	--input samples.tsv \
 	--disable_low_complexity ...
 	```

 `--non_overlapping` [default = false]

 :   Toggle read concatenation instead of merging with an overlapping sequence.
 Works for both VSEARCH and DADA2 with paired-end reads.
-THis is useful in case long amplicons and/or short sequencing reads lead to R1 and R2 having no overlap.
+This is useful in case long amplicons and/or short sequencing reads lead to R1 and R2 having no overlap.
 Note that this applies to **all** reads.

 `--vsearch` [ default = false ]